 In fact, harmful policies buttressed by aid usually damage the poorest, most notably the rural poor.
 This is the result of the urban bias of Third World economic policies.
 Aid goes to government, that is, to the ruler, not to the [masses of population] familiar in aid publicity.
 To give money to Third World governments on the ground that most of their subjects are poor, differs completely from giving money to the poor themselves.
 The policies of aid-recipient governments, including their patterns of public spending, are rarely governed by the needs of the very poor.
+167

 It should be said that misuse of foreign aid is not the sole monopoly of African governments.
 Not only in Nigeria, Tanzania, and Malawi, but also in Pakistan, governments have used foreign aid to build new cities to serve as their capitals.
-The government of Bangladesh confessed that it sold all the food aid it received for one year to the nation of India.
-Schlossberg reports in his book that cooking oil was seen for sale in the market places of India bearing the label, "Not for sale.
-Gift of the American people"
+168 The government of Bangladesh confessed that it sold all the food aid it received for one year to the nation of India.
+169 Schlossberg reports in his book that cooking oil was seen for sale in the market places of India bearing the label, "'Not for sale.
+Gift of the American people" 170

 Undoubtedly, the UN has brought needed food and medical relief to millions of poor people, particularly refugees.
 The question is whether, like the US "War on Poverty," the funds supporting the bloated bureaucracy of the UN could be better spent on actually helping the poor and whether the poor would be better off with those funds in the hands of the private sector-both for aid relief and for the capitalization of new businesses.
 The United Nations has fared no better than the US government in the distribution of public funds.
-Andrew Apostolou, director of research at the Foundation for the Defense of Democracies, has drawn attention to the eight year "Oil-for-Food" program with Iraq.
-This program, designed and supervised by the UN, intended to take Iraq's oil revenues out of Saddam Hussein's hands and use them for food and medicine rather than for military equipment.
+Andrew Apostolou, director of research at the Foundation for the Defense of Democracies, has drawn attention to the eight year "Oil-for-Food" program with Iraq.171 This program, designed and supervised by the UN, intended to take Iraq's oil revenues out of Saddam Hussein's hands and use them for food and medicine rather than for military equipment.
 As it turned out, Saddam's notorious son, Uday, used some of the money (\$20 million) to build the Iraqi Olympic arena in his bid for the 2012 Olympics.
 The hand-over of money to Uday took place with the approval of the UN Secretary-General Kofi Annan on June 13, 2002.
-This was 11 years after the US went to foreign aid is still used by western governments to influence government policies, but not against the threat of communism.
-How much it is used to influence policy against terrorism is another book to be written by someone who has this information.
+This was 11 years after the US went to war with Iraq in 1991 over the occupation of Kuwait.
+Uday was also known for torturing male Iraqi athletes and raping female athletes if they did not perform well in international competition.